Skynet Junior Scholars Professional Development Workshops

 - Online web-portal allows youth to create an image gallery, share data with other young scientists, publish their results;

 - Communication with astronomers, engineers, software developers and SJS staff;

 - An opportunity for youth to advance, and assist astronomers with their projects.

 Youth in your out-of-school-time programs may participate in SJS after you complete a SJS professional development workshop.
 In addition to your time and talent, participation in the project requires:

-- Your willingness to guide 5-10 youth through an SJS Exploration by June 30, 2015.
+- Your willingness to guide 5-10 youth through the introductory set of SJS Explorations by November, 2015.
 Youth participants need access to reliable internet for the telescope activities, which can be pursued on their own, but we will rely on you to hold group discussions, and lead hands-on activities in an out-of-school or club setting.

 - Availability and willingness to provide feedback to staff and researchers in the project.